5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 :warning: **CAUTION**:
 - With `ConnectDrivers` disabled, the boot chime cannot be played back since the `AudioDXE.efi` is not loaded.
-- Before installing macOS from USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the bootpicker.
+- Before installing macOS from a USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the bootpicker.

 ### Swapping Command ⌘ and Option ⌥ Keys
 Prior to version 0.7.4 of my OpenCore EFI Folder, the **[Command]** and **[Option]** keys were set to "swapped" in the `info.plist` of `VoodooPS2Keyboard.kext` by default.
 So in macOS, the **[WINDOWS]** key was bound to the **[Option]** function and the **[ALT]** Key was bound to the **[Command]** function which felt weird.
 Therefore, users had to swap these Keys back around in the System Settings so everything worked as expected.